Kae-de/it-support-labs/system-performance.md

-Title: Diagnosing Network Connectivity Issues Using Command Line Tools
+# Diagnosing Network Connectivity Issues Using Command Line Tools

 Scenario:
 A user reports no internet access despite being connected to Wi-Fi.